About the Recruiting Division

 In working with the NMLEA, recruiting has been able to assist changes in time requirements for training.
 Recently, the Certification By Waiver, or CBW course, (for out of state applicants) has been shortened from three weeks to one week with an option to challenge the Law Enforcement Officer Certification Exam (LEOCE).
 There is also a provision to accept military applicants who are trained in law enforcement so they would not have to attend the long course.

-This year the Recruiting Division reached out to local youth during career days and participated in several job fairs such as:
+The Recruiting Division attends career days and participates in several job fairs such as:

 - Kirtland Air Force Base Job Fair, Albuquerque